Jan Kappeyne van de Coppello

-Joannes "Jan" Kappeyne van de Coppello (2 October 1822 – 28 July 1895) was a Dutch liberal politician who served as Prime Minister of the Netherlands from 1877 to 1879.
+Joannes "Jan" Kappeyne van de Coppello (2 October 1822 – 28 July 1895) was a Dutch liberal politician who served as Chairman of the Council of Ministers from 1877 to 1879.

 Career

 Career before politics

 After attending the public primary school Outercourt in The Hague, Kappeyne was home schooled by his father, who was rector of the gymnasium of The Hague and taught Greek, as secondary education.
 Guillaume Groen van Prinsterer, a prominent Protestant-Christian politician, became his guardian after the death of his father in 1840.
 In that year he began to study Roman and contemporary law at Leiden University.
 In 1845 he became lawyer in The Hague.
 In 1860 Kappeyne was elected to the city council of the city, as a liberal.

 Political career

 In 1862 Kappeyne was elected to the Dutch House of Representatives as a liberal for The Hague.
 He was elected on a 'Puttian' ticket.
 Fransen van de Putte, who was a minister at the time, wanted to steer a more conservative colonial course.
 In the 1866 elections he was defeated by the conservative François de Casembroot.

 In 1871 he was elected to the House of Representatives as a liberal for Haarlem, defeating the conservative Willem van Golstein.
 In the 1875 elections he defeat the conservative M.J. van Lennep.
 He became the leader of the liberals in 1876.
 In parliament he was known for his comical amendments.

 In 1877 Kappeneye was formateur of a liberal cabinet.
 Kappeyne became Ministers of the Interior and gave up his seat in parliament.
 He was appointed chairperson of the council of ministers, an office equivalent to today's Prime Minister of the Netherlands, formally temporarily, but he was the political leader of the cabinet.
 As minister he enacted important laws, such as a new law on primary education.
 This law put higher demands on the quality of school buildings and the wages and education of teachers.
 This raised the financial burdens of primary schools, but only public schools received state subsidies.
 This effectively eliminated religious schools which, without subsidies, were unable to sustain the financial burdens.
 This led to staunch opposition as part of the school struggle from Anti-Revolutionary and Catholic members of parliament, and a citizens' petition.
 Kappeyene however did not change his mind.

 On 10 June 1879 the law on the channels which he proposed was rejected by parliament.
 Kappeyne asked the King to dismiss him, but William III refused.
 On 2 July, Kappeyne asked the King to allow a constitutional revision, William III refused, and Kappeyne asked the King to dismiss him again, and William III finally dismissed Kappeyne.
 Behind the fall of the Kappeyne cabinet lay a conflict between the factions of the progressive liberals and the more moderate liberals.